alanbchristie/mp-pico-solar-system/README.md

 and the orbit tracks for the outer planets are darker. **Earth** is placed on a green orbit with (obviously) **Mars** on the nearest outer track and **Venus** on the nearest inner track.
-The date of the planetary positions is shown in the top-right hand corner of the display: -
+The date of the planetary positions is shown in the top left-hand corner of the display: -

 ![display](solar-system.001.png)